Ballast Point Lighthouse

-Ballast Point Lighthouse was a lighthouse in California, situated on Ballast Point, a tiny peninsula extending into San Diego Bay from Point Loma, San Diego, California.
+Ballast Point Lighthouse was a lighthouse in San Diego, California, situated on Ballast Point, a tiny peninsula extending into San Diego Bay from Point Loma.
 The lighthouse was torn down in 1960; the site is now on the grounds of Naval Base Point Loma.
-Ballast Point Lighthouse was the last lighthouse displaying a fixed light on the Pacific Coast.
+Ballast Point Lighthouse was the last lighthouse displaying a fixed light on the Pacific coast.
 An automated light is left in its place and operates on a piling in the water off of the original site.

 History

 Historical information from Coast Guard web site: